1919–1922 Philippine financial crisis: Leadership crisis

 Because of the Wood-Forbes report, the president of the Philippine National Bank, General Venancio Concepcion, was indicted for corruption.
 Additionally, the report also detailed that government funds held in other banks were transferred to the National Bank, except for trust funds held with the United States.
 The bank gained control over these funds and the Currency Reserve Fund, leading to a significant influx of foreign exchange funds.
 The bank then made substantial profits from exchange transactions, a portion of which was lent to speculative enterprises which caused serious doubt on the bank's transactions.
 The Wood-Forbes mission visited 48 Philippine provinces and 449 municipalities as part of their investigation.

 The report was used by the Partido Democrata to attack the ruling Nacionalista Party and to criticize the Harrison administration.

 After the Wood-Forbes report was published, Quezon made a public campaign in support for a collective leadership to ensure he was consulted on important matters, especially appointments, to prevent the Philippine National Bank's near-bankruptcy.
 He informed Osmeña that since the Jones Act's implementation, most legislators and cabinet members had let Osmeña control legislation and public affairs, with all major measures receiving his approval and appointments being made with his consent.

 On 16 December 1921, senators and representatives held separate meetings, followed by a convention the next day where leadership issues arose without resolution.
 Osmeña stepped down from his speakership to gain a vote of confidence.
 On 18 December, representatives backed a resolution supporting Osmeña, while senators did not act.
 In a climactic session that same month, Osmeña demanded the legislature to recognize his preeminence in government saying that he is "the de facto leader of the ruling party in government at present."
 Quezon denounced this statement as power-hungry and tyrannical.
 Osmeña denied the allegations made against him and deflated charges stating that he would surrender his prerogative as speaker to a house committee.

 There were attempts made for reconciliation such as the formation of the Council of Ten.
 This was to conciliate the two.
-However, due to its members being pro-Osmeña lawmakers, Quezon resigned to the senate presidency in January 10, 1922.
+However, due to its members being pro-Osmeña lawmakers, Quezon resigned to the senate presidency on January 10, 1922.
 Osmeña begged Quezon to withdraw his resignation but Quezon refused.
 Osmeña then resigned as Nacionalista Party leader due to the severity of the leadership crisis.